-Names of test product(s) Throughout this document, test product(s) will be referred to as Toric soft contact lenses or Toric contact lenses (LID205255).
-Name of Comparator Product(s) CooperVision [®] Biofinity [®] Toric (comfilcon A) contact lenses will be referred to as Biofinity Toric.
-Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device (investigational product) or comparator product.
-Note: This definition includes adverse events resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation; any malfunction; and use error or intentional misuse of the investigational medical device (investigational product) or comparator product.
-Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device (investigational product).Note: This definition includes events related to the investigational medical device, comparator, or the procedures involved.
-For users or other persons, this definition is restricted to events related to the use of investigational medical devices (investigational product) or comparator product.
+Names of Test Product(s) Throughout this document, test product(s) will be referred to as Alcon serafilcon A contact lenses Name of Comparator Product(s) ACUVUE [®] OASYS with HYDRACLEAR [®] PLUS Technology Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device or comparator.
+Note: This definition includes adverse events resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation; any malfunction; and use error or intentional misuse.
+Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device or comparator and whether anticipated or unanticipated.
+Note: For subjects, this definition includes events related to the investigational medical device, comparator, or the procedures involved.
+For users or other persons, this definition is restricted to the use of the investigational medical device or comparator.
 Requirements for reporting Adverse Events in the study can be found in Section 11.
-Anticipated Serious Adverse Device Effect An effect which by its nature, incidence, severity, or outcome has been identified in the risk assessment.
+Anticipated Serious Adverse Device Effect (ASADE) An effect which by its nature, incidence, severity, or outcome has been identified in the risk assessment.